Shubham2194/Jenkins/master-slave-architecture/README.md

 Click on Launch the agent.

-Note: You need to create credentials by clicking on Add > jenkins > choose SSH username with Private Key Enter username as by checking $whoami on slave node and in Private key copy the id_ed25519 and paste here
+Note: You need to create credentials by clicking on Add > jenkins > choose SSH username with Private Key.

+Enter username by checking $whoami on slave node and in Private key copy the id_ed25519 and paste here and save.

 ![image](https://github.com/user-attachments/assets/f4f3b850-72dc-415b-bb48-cb34c7025fd1)